 - Create a positive experience that helps buyers envision their future in your home.

-Pricing Your Home In 2025
+Pricing Your Home In 2026

 Lower mortgage rates are bringing buyers back to the market which is expected to cause home prices to increase.

-- Q2 CONEJO VALLEY UPDATE: Median prices ended June at $1,170,000, relatively flat over the last 12 months.
+- Q4 CONEJO VALLEY UPDATE: Median prices ended Q4 at $1,030,000, relatively flat over the last 12 months bouncing between $1.1M-$1.2M.

 Overall, we’ve shifted to a more balanced market, and buyers today are more cautious and have less purchasing power.
-While multiple still occasionally happen, pricing your home too high can quickly backfire.
+While multiple offers still occasionally happen, pricing your home too high can quickly backfire.

 MY ADVICE